Internet censorship in Ba'athist Syria

 Internet censorship in Ba'athist Syria was extensive; with numerous websites and online platforms being banned for political reasons.
 Internet usage was authorized only through state-run servers and people accessing through other means were arrested.
 Filtering and blocking was found to be pervasive in the political and Internet tools areas, and selective in the social and conflict/security areas by the OpenNet Initiative in August 2009.

 After the mass protests of the Syrian revolution in 2011, the government of Bashar al-Assad had intensified cyber-surveillace measures and internet blockades across Syria until his overthrow in December 2024 with the Fall of Damascus.
 Internet connectivity between Syria and the outside world shut down in late November 2011, and again in early May 2013.
 Syria was one of the five countries on the Reporters Without Borders organization's March 2013 list of "State Enemies of the Internet".
 Syria's Internet was cut off more than ten times in 2013, and again in March 2014.

 Access to online information in Ba'athist Syria was tightly controlled by cyber surveillance facilities affiliated with the Assad government.
+Assad government had taken the controlled surveillance to as far as arresting people talking negatively about the government.
 While it was possible for users to bypass blocks through proxy apps, Syrian cyber forces use tracking software to identify the IP addresses of such users.
 While many sites such as TikTok remain blocked as of 2024, many more were inaccessible due to sanctions or IP restrictions from the websites themselves.
 As of November 2024, Wikipedia is accessible without using a proxy.

+As of December 2024, the controlled tracking on the Internet has come to a stop, due to Bashar Al Assad fleeing the country leaving citizens stuck without a government.
+Mohammad Al-Basher took control of the country, as he was prime minister.
+It's unknown whether the Internet monitoring is still there, but we know the Assad monitoring is gone.